CoolProp/CoolProp/Web/coolprop/examples/examples.rst

 Sample Props Code
 -------------------
-To use the Props function, import it and do some calls, do something like this
+To use the ``PropsSI`` function, import it and do some calls, do something like this

 .. ipython::